-Ashmore promotes high standards of health and safety at work and has a comprehensive health and safety policy which is incorporated into the staff handbook and which highlights the commitment to ensuring employees are provided with a safe and healthy working environment.
-In London Ashmore carries out regular risk assessments of premises and provides staff with safety training including training to fire wardens and first aid representatives.
+Ashmore promotes high standards of health and safety at work and has a comprehensive health and safety policy which highlights the Group's commitment to ensuring employees are provided with a safe and healthy working environment.
+In London Ashmore carries out regular risk assessments of premises and provides staff with safety training including the provision of training to fire wardens and first aid representatives.
 Ashmore also engages external consultants to carry out regular health and safety and fire assessments in its London premises.

-There have been no reportable accidents in the UK or international premises.
+There have been no reportable accidents in the UK or overseas premises.